Last updated: April 7, 2026

 G.711 vs Opus

 In practice, WebRTC-to-WebRTC calls almost always use Opus, which offers dramatically better quality at lower bitrates.
 G.711 is only used when connecting to legacy systems that do not support Opus.
-Opus at 16 kbps provides comparable quality to G.711 at 64 kbps while supporting wideband audio.
+Opus at less than 16 kbps provides comparable quality to G.711 at 64 kbps while supporting wideband audio.